joecullin/aoc2021/journal.md

 ---
+## Day 22

+Part 1 was pretty easy.

+I came up with an idea that I think will work for part 2, but my implementation is getting messier and messier.

+My biggest regret is that I didn't think cleanly about the difference between cubes vs cube boundaries.

+I'd like to scrap it and start fresh with that clarity.

+But I just don't know if I want to spend that much more time on it.
+I think I'm hitting my limit of time spent on AOC for the year.

+Maybe I'll get bored next week and pick it up again.

+Committing a non-working solution with a ton of debugging for now.
+Left off trying to work out a correct subtractCube in subtract.js.

+---
 ## Day 20

 Both parts are pretty ugly in their own ways, but they get the answer so I'm moving on.